ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 2-week sprints have been accepted as a reasonable time frame to balance the need for the team to deliver complex work items, and the need to include reflective practices such as demos, retrospectives, and sprint planning frequently.

+### **💡 Implementing Firebreak Sprints**

+We embrace Firebreak Sprints as a vital component of our engineering process, dedicating structured breaks from our regular sprint cycles to activities that significantly contribute to our technical health, innovation, and team well-being.

+For inspiration and guidance, we look to the GOV.UK team's approach to Firebreak Sprints.
+Their experiences underscore the value of such initiatives in promoting technical excellence and team well-being.
+For more information, please see our documentation describing [Firebreak Sprints](https://runbooks.operations-engineering.service.justice.gov.uk/documentation/internal/firebreak-sprints.html).

 ## **Ceremonies**

 ### **✅ Backlog Refinement**